March 15, 2021

 Don’t let cheaters game the system

 For mobile game developers, much of the revenue comes from in-app purchases such as the diamonds in this Tamagotchi example.
 Put simply, you can’t afford to let hackers and cheaters get away with exploits like the ones described in this post.
 As you can see, it’s relatively simple for cheaters to use readily available tools and minimal technical know-how to beat games that are not well-protected.
-Fortunately, protecting games does not have to be complicated.
-By taking a layered approach to mobile app security that includes both static and dynamic protections, as described above, you can prevent a large percentage of cheaters from succeeding.
+Fortunately, protecting mobile app games from memory and device tampering does not have to be complicated.
+By taking a layered approach to mobile app security and cheat prevention in games that includes both static and dynamic protections, as described above, you can prevent a large percentage of cheaters from succeeding.
 Game on!

 Check out the appendix to see how memory is scanned at runtime >